+NLP inference stresses mobile devices on two aspects.
+(1) Impromptu user engagements.
+Each engagement comprises a few turns~\cite{ipa-study-denmark}; users expect short delays of no more than several hundred ms each turn~\cite{mobile-study-chi15}, often mandated as target latencies~\cite{edgebert}.
+(2) Large model size.
+Designed to be over-parameterized~\cite{16heads,lottery-tickets-iclr20}, today's NLP models are hundred MBs each~\cite{bert,distilbert,gpt-2}, much larger than most vision models~\cite{mobilenetv2,shufflenet}.
+As a common practice, separate NLP model instances are fine-tuned for tasks and topics, e.g. one instance for sentiment classification~\cite{bert-sentiment} and one for sequence tagging~\cite{2b-not-2b}, which further increase the total parameter size on a mobile device.
 How to execute NLP models?
 There are a few common approaches (Figure~\ref{fig:overview-timeline}).
 (1) \textit{Hold in memory}: preloading a model before user engagement or making the model linger in memory after engagement.
 The efficacy is limited: a model in memory increases one app's memory footprint (often less than 100MB~\cite{marvin-atc20,lee-access21}) by a few times, making the app a highly likely victim of the mobile OS's low memory killer~\cite{android-lmkd}; as user engagements are bursty and each consists of as few as 1-3 model executions~\cite{ipa-study-denmark}, a lingering model likely benefits no more than 2 executions before its large memory is reclaimed by the OS; since user engagements are impromptu~\cite{mobile-usage-imc15,mobile-usage-sigir20}, predicting when to preload/unload models is challenging.
 (2) \textit{Load on demand}.
 The problem is the long IO delays for loading a NLP model.
 For instance, DistilBERT, a popular model optimized for mobile, takes 2.1 seconds to load its 170 MB parameters as we measured, far exceeding user desirable latencies of several hundred ms. To hide IO delays, one may stream model parameters from storage to memory during computation: execute model layer $k$ while loading parameters for layer $k+1$.